-We can summarize the evidence presented in section 6.1 and 6.2 as follows.
-The shape of formant tracks carries information that could be used to compensate for coarticulatory formant-undershoot in production and so could help to improve vowel identification (section 6.1.3.1).
-Experiments with synthetic speech indicated that, when tokens were presented in an appropriate context, subject did use the formant track shape in a way that would have compensated for the effects of coarticulation in that context.
-Without such a context, this dynamic information was not used by subjects and was even detrimental to "identifying" any canonical target, assumed to correspond to the given formant track shape (section 6.1.3.3).
-Experiments with natural speech indicated that (parts of) vowel realizations were identified better in their original context than when excised from it and presented in isolation (section 6.1.4.1).
+We can summarize the evidence discussed in this paper as follows.
+The shape of formant tracks carries information that could be used to compensate for coarticulatory formant-undershoot in production and so could help to improve vowel identification.
+Experiments with synthetic speech indicated that, when tokens were presented in an appropriate (contrasting) context, subjects did use "dynamic" information in a way that might compensate for the effects of coarticulation in that context.
+Without such a context, this dynamic information was not used by subjects and was even detrimental to "identifying" any canonical target, assumed to correspond to the given formant track shape.
+Experiments with natural speech indicated that (parts of) vowel realizations were identified better in their original context than when excised from it and presented in isolation.
 In their original context, vowel realizations were equally intelligible as vowels spoken in isolation.